 The Progeria Research Foundation (PRF) is the only organization in the world dedicated to discovering treatments and the cure for Progeria and its aging-related disorders.
 Progeria is a rare, fatal, “premature aging” disease that affects children, who die of cardiovascular disease (heart failure or stroke) at an average age of 14 years - the same diseases that affect millions of normal aging adults (atherosclerosis and stroke).
 Investigation of the disease mechanisms causing Progeria will help not only children with Progeria, but also has implications for heart attacks, strokes and other aging-related conditions.

 PRF’s research focus is highly translational.
-Topics must fall within any of the following research priorities:
+Topics must fall within the following research priorities:

-• Assessment of natural history of disease that may be important to developing outcome measures in treatment trials (preclinical or clinical)
+- Assessment of natural disease history of disease that may be important to developing outcome measures in treatment trials (preclinical or clinical)

 Awards are typically for 1-2 years in the range of $75,000/year.